 Both condo buildings and neighborhoods have their respective associations.
 These associations are managed by people chosen by the residents themselves.
 To manage the premises of both locales, a recurring fee is collected among all the members of these associations.
 That’s where the similarity between the condo fee and the HOA fee ends.

 Perhaps the biggest difference between these two fees lies in the scope of the property being managed.
 You own the space inside your unit when you live in a condo.
 As for everything else outside your unit’s door, these are jointly owned by all members of the condo association, meaning, all its residents.
-Maintenance of these spaces and structures require financial support; ergo, the monthly condo fees.
+Maintenance of these spaces and structures requires financial support; ergo, the monthly condo fees.

 Single-family homeowners, meanwhile, own both the home and the lot on which it stands.
 The HOA fee, therefore, is for the upkeep of shared community facilities.
 The homeowners are responsible for the maintenance and repairs of their respective abodes.